EMPLOYMENT & VOLUNTEER OPPORTUNITIES

 Application Instructions: To apply, please send a resume and cover letter to training@perinatalsupport.org with “PMH Trainer” in the subject line.

-Volunteer Roles: Direct Service, Board & Program Support
+Volunteer Roles: Direct Service and Program Support

 Perinatal Support Washington operates with the help of a wide range of volunteers.
 We welcome parents who have experienced and recovered from a perinatal mood and anxiety disorder and professionals from all fields.
 We offer opportunities to provide direct service, host public awareness events in your own community, get involved behind the scenes to keep our small organization running, and more.